- The market is relevant to you and your business. This includes

 - Intellectual Property

 Rapid Market Assessment

-The first aspect of the opportunity assessment is the market, which includes the Rapid Market Assessment.
-The point of a Rapid Market Assessment (RMA) is to understand new markets aimed at defining a new value proposition—a new offering or a new business tool—that best fits the new market.
+The first aspect of the opportunity assessment is the market, which includes the Rapid Market Assessment (RMA).
+The point of the RMA is to understand new markets aimed at defining a new value proposition—a new offering or a new business tool—that best fits the new market.
 The RMA provides a recommendation to move forward with or drop the growth opportunity.
 It’s a summary of the

 - Scope of the opportunity (how broad, narrow, or focused)

 - The industry/market, including composition of the market, key players, market drivers, unmet needs, key issues, influencers, and who has the power in the chain

 - Characterization of key players who are potential acquisition targets

 It’s an initial business hypothesis and value proposition, as well as a summary of other opportunities that may have emerged from the work.

 The Rapid Value Assessment (RVA) is aimed at testing the value for a new concept in an existing or new market.
 It starts with understanding the market and focuses on how to translate the concept into a value proposition.
 It usually covers Rapid Market Assessment topics first.

 The RVA process has grown over time to stay abreast of changing innovation needs.
 Although the basic premise hasn’t changed, there are some innovative twists to addressing the question “How does the market value our concept?”
 There are four types of these new innovative RVA approaches: